bytecodealliance/component-docs/component-model/src/language-support/importing-and-reusing-components/rust.md

 ### Fulfilling the import

-When you build this using `cargo component build`, the `add` interface remains imported.
-The calculator has taken a dependency on the `add` _interface_, but has not linked the `adder` implementation of that interface - this is not like referencing the `adder` crate.
-(Indeed, `calculator` could import the `add` interface even if there was no Rust project implementing the WIT file.)
+When you build this using `cargo build`, the `add` interface remains unsatisfied (i.e. imported).

+The calculator has taken a dependency on the `add` _interface_, but has not linked the `adder` implementation of that interface - this is not like referencing the `adder` crate (Indeed, `calculator` could import the `add` interface even if there was no Rust project implementing the WIT file) .

 You can see this by running [`wasm-tools component wit`](https://github.com/bytecodealliance/wasm-tools/tree/main/crates/wit-component) to view the calculator's world:

 ```
 # Do a release build to prune unused imports (e.g. WASI)
-$ cargo component build --release
+$ cargo build --target=wasm32-wasip2 --release

 $ wasm-tools component wit ./target/wasm32-wasip1/release/calculator.wasm
 package root:component;